yabinmeng/nosqlbench-build-docs/site/content/getting-started/01-test-target.md

 # Run an Astra Cluster

 You can choose to run a serverless cluster through DataStax AstraDB for functional testing.
-For tips on how to set-up an Astra DB instance, you can check out this [[Astra Tutorial](https://github.com/datastaxdevs/workshop-intro-to-cassandra#2-create-a-table)].
+For tips on how to set up an Astra DB instance, you can check out this [[Astra Tutorial](https://github.com/datastaxdevs/workshop-intro-to-cassandra#2-create-a-table)].

 If you plan to follow along this tutorial using AstraDB, you will need to follow these steps: